Scalable Deep Reinforcement Learning Algorithms for Mean Field Games: Introduction

 Many recent works have combined MFGs with RL to leverage their mutual potential -- albeit mostly without deep neural nets thus far.
 The intertwinement of MFGs and RL happens through an \emph{optimization} (or learning) procedure.
 The simplest algorithm of this type is the (Banach-Picard) fixed-point approach, consisting in alternating a best response computation against a given population distribution with an update of this distribution~\citep{2006huang-mfg}.
 However, this method fails in many cases by lack of contractivity as proved by~\citet{pmlr-cui21-approximately}.
 Several other procedures have thus been introduced, often inspired by game theory or optimization algorithms.
 Fictitious Play (FP) and its variants average either distributions or policies (or both) to stabilize convergence \citep{hadikhanloo_fictitious-play,elie2020convergence,perrin2020fictitious,pmlr-xie21-learning,perrin2021generalizationmfg,perrin2021mfgflockrl}, whereas Online Mirror Descent (OMD) \citep{hadikhanloo2017learningnonatomic,perolat2021scaling} relies on policy evaluation.
 Other works have leveraged regularization \citep{anahtarci2020qregmfg,pmlr-cui21-approximately,guoxuzariphopoulou2020entropyregmfg} to ensure convergence, at the cost of biasing the Nash equilibrium.
 These methods require to sum or average some key quantities: FP needs to average the distributions, while OMD needs to sum $Q$-functions.
 This is a key component of most (if not all) smoothing methods and needs to be tackled efficiently.
 These operations are simple when the state space is finite and small, and the underlying objects can be represented with tables or linear functions.
 However, there is no easy and efficient way to sum non-linear approximations such as neural networks, which raises a major challenge when trying to combine learning methods (such as FP or OMD) with deep RL.

 The main contribution of the paper is to solve this important question in dynamic MFGs.
 We propose two algorithms.
 The first one, that we name Deep Average-network Fictitious Play (D-AFP), builds on FP and uses the Neural Fictitious Self Play (NFSP) approach~\citep{heinrichsilver2016deepnfsp} to compute a neural network approximating an average over past policies.
 The second one is Deep Munchausen Online Mirror Descent (D-MOMD), inspired by the Munchausen reparameterization of \citet{vieillard_munchausen_neurips_2020}.
 We prove that in the exact case, Munchausen OMD is equivalent to OMD.
 Finally, we conduct numerical experiments and compare D-AFP and D-MOMD with SotA baselines adapted to dynamic MFGs.
-We find that D-MOMD converges faster than D-AFP on all tested games from the literature, which extends to Deep RL the results obtained for exact algorithms in \citep{perolat2021scaling,geist2021curl}.
+We find that D-MOMD converges faster than D-AFP on all tested games from the literature, which is consistent with the results obtained for exact algorithms (without RL) in \citep{perolat2021scaling,geist2021curl}.